A.P. Green Industries

 Several other A.P.
 Green asbestos product brands include Greencast, Steelkon, Lo Abrade GR, and Therm-O-Flake Coating.

 Anyone who worked in A.P.
-Green facilities during the years the company used asbestos was possibly exposed to asbestos.
+Green facilities during the years the company used asbestos was likely exposed to asbestos to some degree.
 The fibers could potentially contaminate the air in the factory, allowing workers to inhale them.

 Asbestos fibers could also settle on surfaces and workers’ clothing.
 Once the fibers settled on clothing, workers could have also exposed their family members to the harmful substance.
 Breathing these fibers caused asbestosis, mesothelioma, and lung cancer in some employees.